 workflow

-The workflow plugin supports the conditional execution of user-defined actions to client traffic based a given set of rules, defined using APISIX expressions.
+The workflow plugin supports the conditional execution of user-defined actions to client traffic based on a given set of rules, defined using APISIX expressions.
 This provides a granular approach to traffic management.

 If you would like to apply more complex matching conditions and actions, see the traffic-label plugin.